 Author Guidelines

 The categories of the journal of Indonesia Sustainable Development Planning (JISDeP) are research papers, policy papers, commentary, and book reviews.
-This topic or theme of the paper should relevant to the mission of JISDeP and its audience covering sustainable development covering a wide range of topic in the SDGs’ goals such as poverty, education health, gender, water and sanitation, energy, economic, infrastructure, communities, climate change, peas and justice and others.
+This topic or theme of the paper should relevant to the mission of JISDeP and its audience covering sustainable development covering a wide range of topic in the SDGs’ goals such as poverty, public health, gender, water and sanitation, energy, economic, infrastructure, communities, climate change, peace and justice and others.
 A good topic also can be identified whether it is something new in the field and bringing about the innovation of the next research.

 Structure of the Manuscript